filswan/go-swan-client/README.md

 Credits should be given to filedrive-team.
 More information can be found in https://github.com/filedrive-team/go-graphsplit.

 ## Upload Car Files
-:bell: The input dir should only be absolute one.

 :bell: It is required to upload car files to file server, either to web server or to ipfs server.

 ### Option:one: To a web-server manually